 What's it like for our day students?

 On the pitch, it's training or playing matches.
 Off the pitch, it's relaxing, eating, studying.
-Whatever activity is taking place during the day, the FCV International Football Academy students are in it together.
+Whatever activity is taking place during the day, the FCV International Football Academy students are in it together making us one of the best football schools in England.
 But what about our day students who don't spend 24 hours a day, seven days a week at Borderville and the Garden House, home to the current crop of aspiring young footballers?
 Sven Hart fits that category, making the short journey to and from Stamford on a daily basis.
 But he insists that his day-to-day commute from nearby Oakham has no adverse affect on life at the Academy.

 Meet Sven Hart